ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 ...and it's not hard to find more.

+> Thankfully, Cinders' contract is up, so you've hired an earlier employee in the hope the mob will be appeased.
+That'll give you a year to work out what to do when the next contractor picks up the broom...

 And now, thanks to decisions made by showrunner Russell T. Davies for the regeneration scene, it seems all their dreams have come true.

 ### Splitting quantums?